Trump says Iran’s leader is ‘easy target’ as Starmer calls for de-escalation

 “And I think he’s right about that.
 I mean, a ceasefire is always a means to an end.”

+Instead, host prime minister Mark Carney of Canada issued a “chair’s summary” insisting the group “continues to demonstrate its value as a platform for advanced economies to… address issues of peace and security”.

+Mr Carney also said Ottawa would hit Russia with further sanctions, as the UK did on Tuesday, as well as providing 2 billion Canadian dollars in aid to Kyiv.

-The Prime Minister later held face-to-face meetings with the leaders of Ukraine, Australia and South Korea on the fringes of the summit.
+As well as taking part in plenary sessions with the wider group , the Prime Minister also held face-to-face meetings with the leaders of Ukraine, Australia and South Korea on the fringes of the summit.

 Sir Keir and Ukrainian President Volodymyr Zelensky agreed to convene the next meeting over the so-called “coalition of the willing”, plans led by Britain and France to send peacekeeping troops to help protect Kyiv, in the coming weeks.